zsiki/GeoEasy/doc/step_by_step.rst

 **Edit/Coordinates** from the menu of the main window.
 In a cascading menu the name of the loaded datasets popup, in this case only *test1* is visible, select it.
 Coordinate data are displayed in the default mask type.
-Point are ordered in the table by point IDs.
+Points are ordered in the table by point IDs.

 .. figure:: images/coordinate.png
 	:align: center